Prof. Dr. Muhammad Shakil

 INTRODUCTION OF DEPARTMENT

-The Department of Biochemistry is currently chaired by Prof. Dr. Nakhshab Choudhry who is a medical graduate with PhD in the subject of Biochemistry.
-The department was first established in King Edward Medical College, Lahore on 29th April, 1980 as a separate entity and Prof. Abdus Salam was its founding head.
-In 1990, University of the Punjab awarded status to the subject to be separately examined in MBBS degree program thereafter.
-Biochemistry encompasses molecular genetics, protein science and metabolism.
-Over the last decades of the 20th century, biochemistry has become successful through these three disciplines at explaining living processes.
-Almost all areas of the life sciences are being uncovered and developed by biochemical methodology and research.
+The Department of Biochemistry is currently chaired by Prof. Dr. Muhammad Shakil, who is a medical graduate with PhD in the subject of Biochemistry.
+The department was first established in King Edward Medical College, Lahore on 29th April 1980 as a separate entity and Prof. Abdus Salam was its founding head.
+In 1990, the University of Punjab awarded status to the subject to be separately examined in MBBS degree program thereafter.
+Biochemistry encompasses metabolism of biomolecules, enzymology, endocrinology and genetics.
+Over the last decades of the 20th century, biochemistry has become successful at explaining living processes.
+Almost all areas of life sciences are being uncovered and developed by biochemical methodology and research.

-Undergraduate students of MBBS are being trained in the subject of Medical Biochemistry with this belief that understanding biochemical basis of diseases may help in the practice of clinical medicine.
-Students have to focus not only on accumulation of factual knowledge of the subject but also on the development of ideas & relationships that will be helpful in their clinical practice.
-Moreover, undergraduate & postgraduate students are being taught molecular & biochemical basis of genetics considering the current era as genomic era of molecular medicine.
+Undergraduate students of MBBS are being trained in the subject of Medical Biochemistry with the belief that understanding the biochemical basis of health and disease may help in the practice of clinical medicine.
+Students must focus not only on the accumulation of factual knowledge of the subject but also on the development of ideas & relationships that will be helpful in their clinical practice.
+Moreover, undergraduate & postgraduate students are being taught the molecular & biochemical basis of genetics considering the current era as the genomic era of molecular medicine.

-Department of Biochemistry has been recognized for PhD (Biochemistry) by PM&DC & accredited for FCPS-II training in Biochemistry by CPSP.
-Efforts are being made to uplift the standard of teaching and research in the subject of medical Biochemistry so as to produce the graduates (MBBS, BDS, DPT, BSc Nursing & Allied Health Sciences) and post-graduates (MPhil, FCPS, PhD) at par with modern era of genomic medicine.
-Postgraduate students of this department are facilitated and enabled to carry out their research projects in the field of biochemistry & molecular genetics employing required equipment already in working state.
+Department of Biochemistry has been recognized for M.Phil. and Ph.D.
+(Biochemistry) by PM&DC & accredited for FCPS-II training in Biochemistry by CPSP.
+Efforts are being made to uplift the standard of teaching and research in the subject of medical Biochemistry to produce the graduates (MBBS, DPT, BSc Nursing & Allied Health Sciences) and post-graduates (M.Phil., FCPS, Ph.D.) at par with the modern era of genomic medicine.

 GOALS AND OBJECTIVES